Lettings Policy

 • Voids End to End

-• Responsible for the day-to-day operational management of the relevant service area, supported by the Head of Lettings and Assistant Directors of Operations
+• Responsible for the day to day operational management of the relevant service area, supported by Heads of Service

 • Responsible for the delivery of the content of the policy, ensuring properties are let in line with regulatory requirements and that any training for operational colleagues is designed and delivered